Production intent

 2

-Match the QR size and relief to that environment.
+Match the QR size and raised height to that environment.

 3

-Generate printable outputs and keep reference assets for QA.
+Generate printable outputs and keep reference assets for scan checks.

 4